harvardinformatics/snakemake-workshop/develop/index.md

 ["data/sample1.txt", "data/sample2.txt"]
 ```

-**Exercise:** Where do we put `expand()` functions?
-They are typically used in the `input` section of rules.
+> **Exercise:** Where do we put `expand()` functions?
+They can only be used in the `input` section of rules.
 In our simple Snakemake workflow, we only need to put the `expand()` function in one place, and you might need to edit the function slightly.
 Edit your `dev-02.smk` file and try to figure out where to put it and what edits need to be made.
 Remember that snakemake thinks backwards!

-Run `snakemake -s dev-02.smk -R clean --cores 1` to reset your project directory.
-Then do a dry run of `snakemake -s dev-02.smk --dry-run`.
-If that looks good, run it for real with `snakemake -s dev-02.smk --cores 1`.
+> Run `snakemake -s dev-02.smk -R clean --cores 1` to reset your project directory.
+Then do a dry run of `snakemake -s dev-02.smk --dryrun`.
+Generate the rulegraph and the DAG for `dev-02.smk`.
+If everything looks good, run it for real with `snakemake -s dev-02.smk --cores 1`.

-??? success "Solution"

-    See `complete/dev-02.smk`

-> **Exercise:** Generate the rulegraph and the DAG for `dev-02.smk`.

 ??? success "Checkpoint: `dev-02.smk`"